Login for Trustees and advisors

 Assistance with recruitment of project participants

 We are a National Institute for Health Research (NIHR) non-commercial Partner.
 This means the studies that we fund may be eligible to access NIHR Clinical Research Network (CRN) support.
 If your study involves the NHS or NHS patients, we expect you to apply, where appropriate, for NIHR CRN support and subsequent inclusion in the NIHR CRN Portfolio of studies to fully benefit from the support that the CRN offers through their Study Support Service.
-To find out more, please visit www.supportmysyudy.nihr.ac.uk.
-If your project involves research in care homes then the NIHR Enabling Research in Care Homes (EnRICH) network offers practical advice, resources and guidance and maintains a list of research-ready care homes.
-To find out more, please visit http://enrich.nihr.ac.uk/.

 The terms of your award set out your reporting requirements.
-We normally require you to provide a yearly scientific update on how your project is progressing, with a final report falling due three months after the end of the grant.
+We normally require you to provide an annual update on how your project is progressing, with a final report falling due three months after the end of the grant.
 Before commencing your project, you will have agreed a payment and reporting schedule, which details when you need to submit your progress and final report.
 You will receive a reminder by email one month prior to the report due date.
 The email will contain a link to the report in the online portal which you will need to complete by the agreed date.
 The purpose of the progress report is to allow you to update us on how the project is progressing, and any changes or difficulties that you have encountered.
-The final report is more in depth and allows you to report more fully on the findings of your project and any follow-on funding or new developments that might arise from your Work.
+The final report is more in depth and allows you to report more fully on the findings of your project and any follow-on funding or new developments that might arise from your work.
 We warmly welcome hearing from you at any time about the impact arising from your work and there will be space within the reporting templates for you to do so.
 We will, however, in common with other funding bodies, now be collecting details of the outputs resulting from your work via an annual Researchfish® submission.

 Collecting outcome and impact information via Researchfish®